 A licensed insolvency trustee creates a proposal your creditors will likely accept.
 Thereby saving you money on repayment and extending the time of repayment.

 In Canada, the bankruptcy process is your last resort.
 It is what they call a chapter 7 bankruptcy in the United States.
 Some debt loads make it a required choice.
 In these cases, someone declares bankruptcy because it is the best solution.
 Like a consumer proposal, you will work with a licensed insolvency trustee.

 You will receive debt forgiveness in exchange for your assets.
 Depending on where you live in Canada, some assets may fall into exceptions and will be safe.
 The best benefit of bankruptcy is that any legal action taken against you by creditors stops.

 No more phone calls.
 The bankruptcy process settles quicker than consumer proposals.
 Discharge from bankruptcy can occur in as little as nine months.

 The office of the superintendent of bankruptcy administers the Bankruptcy and Insolvency Act (BIA).
 A bankruptcy trustee must file and discharge from bankruptcy.
 There are three types of bankruptcy in Canada.
 Personal bankruptcy, small business, and corporate bankruptcy.

-The most common type of bankruptcy is a personal bankruptcy.
+The most common type of bankruptcy is personal bankruptcy.
 A bankruptcy trustee will be able to administer any of these types of bankruptcies.

 There is a statute of limitations for legal action on credit card debt.
 Debt stays with you.
 It will affect your credit score as creditors will report to credit bureaus for years.
 Act and consider your options.
 Seek out a credit counsellor or licensed insolvency trustee with us today.
 Begin the process that will find the best solutions for overwhelming debt.